Lady Vengeance: Plot

 Geum-ja discovers that her daughter was adopted by Australian parents.
-Jenny, now an adolescent, does not speak Korean and does not initially embrace her mother, though she does return with Geum-ja to Seoul to bond.
+Jenny, now an adolescent, does not speak Korean and is initially resistant to her mother’s outreach, though she does return with Geum-ja to Seoul to bond.
 Geum-ja plans to kidnap and murder Mr. Baek, now a children's teacher at a preschool, with the aid of his wife, another ex-convict.
 Mr. Baek hires thugs to kill Geum-ja and Jenny but Geum-ja kills them and Mr. Baek is subdued.

 Mr. Baek wakes up tied to a chair in an abandoned schoolhouse.
 On his cell phone strap, Geum-ja discovers the orange marble from Won-mo's crime scene, which had been taken as a trophy, and is horrified to see other children's trinkets also on the strap.
 After shooting him in both feet, she discovers snuff tapes in his apartment of the other children he had murdered.
 He had not been part of a ransoming racket; he would kidnap and murder a child from each school he worked at because he found them annoying.
 After killing each one, he would fake a ransom call to the parents, collect the money, and move on to a different school.

-Sickened that four more children died because Geum-ja did not turn in the real killer 13 years ago, Geum-ja and the original case detective contact the parents and relatives of the missing children to the school.
+Sickened that four more children died because Geum-ja did not turn in the real killer 13 years ago, Geum-ja and the original case detective contact the parents and relatives of the missing children and they meet at the school.
 After watching each tape, the group decides to murder Mr. Baek together.
 They take turns beating, mutilating and torturing him until he is dead, then take a group photo, ensuring that none of them can turn in the others without implicating themselves.
 They then bury the corpse outside.

 Geum-ja, the detective, and the relatives all converge at Geum-ja's bakery.
 Afterward, she sees the ghost of the murdered child who then transforms into his grown self (the age that he would have been if he had lived).
 Later, she meets Jenny and instructs her daughter to live purely, like tofu.
-She buries her face in an all white frosting covered cake and weeps as Jenny hugs her.
+Having finally achieved her revenge she buries her face in an all white frosting covered cake and weeps as Jenny hugs her.